Code-Institute-Submissions/i-love-this-game/README.md

 o create slug URLs for the category pages so that every post has a unique URL

-o add a bio field to the User model so that this option will be available to users
+o add bio fields to the Profile model so that these options will be available to users

 o add an image to the Home page so that the user can view it when accessing the page's content and have a better, more pleasant visual experience